| Using Movies to Transform

 No longer is hope a hedge against suffering, now suffering

+is the foundation for our hope.
 Many movies have been made that begin in despair

 and end in triumph.
 These films can help you get in touch